RemoteBoatX/aboat-vrgp-adapter/README.md

 To run the image in a container (interactively, useful for inputting text at the keyboard):
-`docker run -it --rm remoteboatx/aboat-vrgp-adapter:latest`
+`docker run -it --rm --network="host" remoteboatx/aboat-vrgp-adapter:latest`

 The last command above runs the service in a container, until it is stopped.
+The network it runs on is the same as the host's network, so it can be accessed normally through `localhost`.

 ## Test server

 A test NodeJS server can be found in `examples/`.
 The server can be started by running `node test.js`.
 It listens by default to WebSocket connections on port 8080.

-To interface with it from the application that runs inside the Docker container, the host network has to be exposed to the container.
-This can be achieved in the following way for Linux:
-- in the list of commands to `docker run`, `--network="host"` can be added.
-  This exposes `localhost` within the Docker container as well, allowing the application to connect to the test server at the address `ws://localhost:8080/`.